sulu/sulu/README.md

 ## 📫&nbsp; Have a question?
 Want to chat?
 Ran into a problem?

-We are happy to welcome you in our official [Slack channel](https://sulu.io/services-and-support) or answer your qeustions via [GitHub Discussions](https://github.com/sulu/sulu/discussions)!
+We are happy to welcome you in our official [Slack channel](https://sulu.io/services-and-support) or answer your questions via [GitHub Discussions](https://github.com/sulu/sulu/discussions)!
 Obviously you can always **reach out to us directly** via the [Sulu twitter account](https://twitter.com/sulu) or post your question on [StackOverflow](https://stackoverflow.com/questions/tagged/sulu) with the official `sulu` tag.

 ## 🤝&nbsp; Found a bug?
 Missing a specific feature?